-Endometriosis New Zealand is New Zealand’s national endometriosis organisation and has affiliated Support Networks throughout the country.
+Endometriosis New Zealand is New Zealand’s national endometriosis organisation.

-We represent the tens of thousands of girls and women with endometriosis in New Zealand and we work with those who treat the condition and researchers to find solutions.
-We provide unique and professional services and programs to reach individuals, communities, schools, workplaces and all stakeholders involved in improving health outcomes for those with endometriosis and persistent pelvic pain.
+We represent the tens of thousands of girls, women, and those assigned female at birth, who live with endometriosis in New Zealand and we work with those who treat the condition and researchers to find solutions.
+We provide unique and professional services and programs to reach individuals, communities, workplaces, and all stakeholders involved in improving health outcomes for those with endometriosis and persistent pelvic pain.

-The Group became a Registered Charitable Trust in January 1994, known as the New Zealand Endometriosis Foundation Incorporated (NZEF), operating now as Endometriosis New Zealand (ENZ).
+Their vision was to support people suffering with endometriosis and chronic pelvic pain.
+In 1994 Deborah developed the group further into a Registered Charitable Trust, known as the New Zealand Endometriosis Foundation Incorporated (NZEF), operating now as Endometriosis New Zealand (ENZ).

-Tens of thousands of women and girls throughout New Zealand and abroad have contacted ENZ over the years – many desperate for information and support.
-The passion and drive to change the course of history of endometriosis, has relied on the unique skills and talents from within the organisation setting global standards of excellence in developing and delivering initiatives, providing services and fostering research.
-ENZ has been a major player in contributing to facilitate the wellness of women everywhere.
+Tens of thousands of people, throughout New Zealand and abroad have contacted ENZ over the years – many desperate for information and support.
+The passion and drive to change the course of history of endometriosis, has relied on the unique skills and talents from within the organisation setting global standards of excellence in developing and delivering initiatives, providing services, and fostering research.
+ENZ has been a major player in contributing to facilitate the wellness of endometriosis sufferers everywhere.

 Endometriosis New Zealand is at the forefront of internationally recognised services and programmes.